If you are new to the party scene, meeting people and especially attractive guys can be intimidating.

 Confidence will be important later on, so soak up as much of it as you can now.

-Be careful about how you position yourself there.
+When you get to the party, be careful how you position yourself there.

-No one wants to be alone at a party, but too many girls around you will make you cloistered.
+No one wants to party alone, but having too many girlfriends around you can make you look unapproachable.

-Guys get intimidated by large numbers, and the bigger the girls’ group, the more divided his attention will be.
+Guys get intimidated by large numbers, and the bigger the girls’ group, the more scared he will be to approach you.

 Go with a friend, but never more than one or two.

-Try to go with a friend who can be a wing woman for you.
+Even better try to go with a friend who can be your wing woman and your “support system” when you need it.

 Step 2: Dominate